earSmart eS320 features 360° Voice, Super Wideband Noise Suppression for VoIP,

-MOUNTAIN VIEW, Calif. – Sept.
+MOUNTAIN VIEW, CA -– Sept.
 9, 2013 – Audience®, Inc. (NASDAQ: ADNC), the leader in advanced voice and audio processing for mobile devices, today announced the earSmart™ eS320, the world’s first Advanced Voice processor created specifically for tablets, ultrabooks and hybrid all-in-one PCs.
 With a suite of voice processing technologies targeted specifically at mobile computing, the earSmart eS320 can be used to dramatically improve the user experience of voice-enabled applications across the new wave of innovative PC form factors entering the market.

 The earSmart eS320 features advanced voice processing based on the science of human hearing – enabling computing devices to hear in a manner similar to the way humans do.
 360° Voice, Super Wideband noise suppression and PC optimized Automatic Speech Recognition (ASR) Assist are key enabling technologies that are providing PC manufacturers the flexibility to create the new convertible and ultrabook form-factors consumers are demanding.

 “Advanced Voice has an important role to play in modern computing platforms, such as convertibles, ultrabooks, and tablets, especially for VoIP applications like Skype, and speech-to-text programs which are becoming common for productivity,” said Robert Schoenfield, vice president of marketing and business development, Audience.
 “The consumer’s desire for a consistent user experience, regardless of their location, requires Audience’s best-in-class voice experience, and the earSmart eS320 delivers on this demand.”